Grade 9 subject selection: how to help guide your child

 You may think you won’t stand a chance of getting good enough grades to enter higher education after matric, but there are now many options for further study.
 The South African National Senior Certificate and the Independent Examinations Board (IEB) have four levels of pass, so even if you do not get a degree pass, you could still qualify for diploma or higher certificate study.
 Diplomas and higher certificates are normally vocationally or career-focused, and give you access straight to the world of work and even degree study.

-“The key to making the best matric subject choices for your future self is to ensure you do your research thoroughly, and at a comfortable pace so you don’t have to rush the decision,” says Payne.
+“The key to making the best matric subject choices for your future self is to ensure you do your research thoroughly, and at a comfortable pace so you don’t have to rush the decision,” says Nola.

 “These choices will have a profound impact on access to preferred qualifications and the career possibilities thereafter.
 This is one of the first opportunities teenage learners will have to practise strategic decision-making that will have a lasting effect on their lives, and it should be looked at as an exciting first step into their future as adults, and also a valuable learning and problem-solving lesson.”